ElysiumSoft/escrosshair/README.md

 ## Configuration
 Configuration is now done using a JSON file (finally!)
 So you no longer have to rebuild the application to modify the target window and crosshair design.
 Run the app once to generate the default `config.json` file to make things easier.
+Note: The `"target"` value doesn't need to be the full title, the app searches for titles that contain the value of `"target"` ie. `Note` should select `Notpad`

 > Default `config.json`
 ```json